haphamo/tweeter/README.md

 - md5 2.1.0x or above

 ### Notes from the creator
 This twitter clone has a responsive display, that is mobile and desktop friendly.
 You can toggle the arrow in the header to compose a tweet and it will show up right below, pushing older posts down.
 If I had more time, I would have liked to add a go to top button which brings the user back up and make the like, retweet and flag buttons, interactive.
-Add buttons which allow users to edit their avatar and backgrounf.
-I would have also liked to learn to implement SASS into this project.
+Add buttons which allow users to edit their avatar and background.
 I hope you enjoy it.

 Here are some screenshots below!